California State Railroad Museum Foundation (CSRMF)

 Needs

-All funds raised today will support our three main education initiatives in partnership with the California State Railroad Museum and California State Parks: providing free school programs and train rides for school groups, our transportation subsidy program, and a new partnership with the Lemelson-MIT program.
+Funds raised today will support our three main education initiatives in partnership with the California State Railroad Museum and California State Parks: providing free school programs and train rides for school groups, our transportation subsidy program, and our partnership with the Lemelson-MIT program.
 These programs help remove access barriers for Title I schools and even the playing field for all students when it comes to experiencing western railroad history.

 Equity Statement